Madhuram Thirumadhuram

 Madhuram Thirumadhuram is a 1976 Indian Malayalam film, directed by Dr. Balakrishnan and produced by Ammini Madhavan.
-The film stars KPAC Lalitha, Sankaradi, Raghavan, Rani Chandra, Soman, Vincent, Jayan and Unnimary in the lead roles.
+The film stars KPAC Lalitha, Sankaradi, Raghavan, Rani Chandra, M. G. Soman, Vincent, Jayan and Unnimary in the lead roles.
 The film has musical score by A. T. Ummer.

 Plot

-Radha (Rani Chandra) falls for the playboy Rajan (Vincent) who treats her shamefully.
+Radha falls for the playboy Rajan who treats her shamefully.
 Jayan plays Babu one of Rajan's spendthrift friends who encourages all his bad habits.
-Radha's brothers Bhaskaran (M.G.
-Soman) and Vijayan (Raghavan) decide to take a hand in her affairs.
+Radha's brothers Bhaskaran and Vijayan decide to take a hand in her affairs.
 After Rajan loses all his money, his friends forsake him and he and his sister have to take employment at Radha's house.